 That was almost four year ago.
 Now, Jeff is a veteran of two Pfizer vaccine clinical trials—including, he’s proud to say, the clinical trial for the Pfizer & BioNTech COVID-19 vaccine.

-If you’re considering participating in a clinical trial and would like to know more, visit:
+If you’re considering clinical trial participation and would like to know more, visit: